Gitanos: First assimilation attempts

-For about 300 years, Romanies were subject to a number of laws and policies designed to eliminate them from Spain as an identifiable group: Romani settlements were broken up and the residents dispersed; sometimes, Romanies were required to marry non-Roma; they were prohibited from using their language and rituals, and were excluded from public office and from guild membership.
 In 1749, a major effort to get rid of the Calé population in Spain was carried out through a raid organized by the government.
+During this time, the Roma were subjected to mass internment in what is commonly referred to as "The Great Gypsy Round-Up" (La Gran Redada) of 1749, which led to widespread forced expulsions.
+Their language (Rromani-chib), traditional clothing, and occupations, such as fortune-telling, were officially prohibited.
+In 1783, Carlos III, King of Spain and the Spanish Indies (1759-1788), granted citizenship to the Roma but sought their complete assimilation by forbidding the preservation of their unique culture and traditions.
+Additionally, the use of the term "Gitano" was banned in any context.
+This legislation remained in effect throughout the 19th century.
+Until 1783, over 250 anti-Roma decrees were enacted in Spain with the intent of dissolving the Roma as a distinct ethnic group.

+For about 300 years, Romanies were subject to a number of laws and policies designed to eliminate them from Spain as an identifiable group.
+Romani settlements were broken up and the residents dispersed; sometimes, Romanies were required to marry non-Roma; they were prohibited from using their language and rituals, and were excluded from public office and from guild membership.

 During the Spanish Civil War, gitanos were not persecuted for their ethnicity by either side.
 Under the regime of Francisco Franco, gitanos were often harassed or simply ignored, although their children were educated, sometimes forcibly, much as all Spaniards are nowadays.

 In the post-Franco era, Spanish government policy has been much more sympathetic, especially in the area of social welfare and social services.
 In 1977, the last anti-Romani laws were repealed, an action promoted by Juan de Dios Ramírez Heredia, the first Romani deputy.

 Beginning in 1983, the government operated a special program of Compensatory Education to promote educational rights for the disadvantaged, including those in Romani communities.
-During the heroin epidemic that afflicted Spain in the 1980s and 1990s, gitano shanty towns became central to the drug trade, a problem which afflicts Spain to this day.
+During the heroin epidemic that afflicted Spain in the 1980s and 1990s, gitano shanty towns became central to the drug trade, a problem that afflicts Spain to this day.
 Nevertheless, Spain is still considered a model for integration of gitano communities when compared to other countries with Romani populations in Eastern Europe.